 Mr. Cotney holds a Bachelor of Arts degree from Tufts University, a Master of Business Administration with a Concentration in Public and Nonprofit Management from Boston University, and a Master in Public Administration from the John F. Kennedy School of Government at Harvard University.

 CYNTHIA A. BEGIN

 CHIEF RISK OFFICER

-Ms. Begin serves as a Board member and President of the American Association of Residential Mortgage Regulators (AARMR).
+Ms. Begin serves as a Board member and Past President of the American Association of Residential Mortgage Regulators (AARMR), and received the AARMR Distinguished Service Award in 2014.
 Ms. Begin holds a Bachelor of Science degree in Business Administration from Nichols College and a Juris Doctorate from Suffolk University Law School.

 JAY P. BIENVENU

 Mr. Bienvenu was appointed in 2006 to serve as Senior Deputy Commissioner, where he serves on the Division of Bank's Policy Group and is responsible for all areas of risk management supervision for state-chartered banks and credit unions throughout the Commonwealth.
 Previously, Mr. Bienvenu served as Deputy Commissioner, where he was primarily responsible for overseeing the examination and supervision of Massachusetts banks and credit unions.
 Mr. Bienvenu has also served the Division as Chief Director for the Bank Supervision Unit, where he oversaw the Large and Complex Institutions Section and as Field Office Supervisor.
 Mr. Bienvenu joined the Division in 1990 as an Assistant Bank Examiner.
 Prior to joining the Division, he spent five years working in various positions in the banking industry.